 You can get an online Form SR-1 from the California DMV by clicking here.

-Contacting an experienced personal injury attorney immediately after an accident will help to ensure that you get the money you deserve.
+Contacting an experienced Los Angeles car accident attorney immediately after an accident will help to ensure that you get the money you deserve.
 Call Citywide Law Group for a free consultation.

 What is Form SR-1?

 Form SR-1 is an official document provided by the California DMV.
 State law (California Vehicle Code §16000) requires that anyone involved in an accident complete and submit the form within 10 days of an accident that results in: